 The savory roasted flavor of rotisserie chicken meat and skin gives amazingly rich and delicious flavor to this soup.
 It’s a depth of flavor that just isn’t achieved with non-roasted chicken.

-I hope you give this Columbian soup recipe a try.
+I hope you give this Colombian soup recipe a try.
 And if you do, please come back and let me know how you liked it and give the recipe a star rating.

 Your feedback is valuable to me for developing future recipes.
 And if you have a favorite easy chicken stew recipe, let me know, I’d love to give it a try.